swog/network/README.md

 After connection, the 'is_open' method will return true as long as the internal socket is not invalidated by closure.

 ## server
+First instantiate a 'server' object with a port number and connection cap, use 'SOMAXCONN' for the maximum number of connections.